2014 Hrushevsky Street protests: 23 January

 The truce between the two sides from the opposition's ultimatum to the government held, which expired at 8 p.m.
 Fire from the conflict zone spread and a shop was burned down on the first floor of the seven-story building, 40 square meters in area (at 2 Museum Alley).
 The fire was caused by the burning rubber tires that blocked the vulytsia Hrushevskoho.
 The burning tires were set to provide smoke screen for protesters.

 Euromaidan activists documented police brutality with instances of sadism on multiple occasions from Berkut and servicemen of the Internal Troops of Ukraine, wherein officers assaulted activists and even random people and would humiliate them using excessive foul language, and force them to undress.
-In a video leaked to YouTube, Interior Ministry troops tortured and humiliated a Euromaidan activist on Hrushevskoho street; he was stripped naked in the cold after being beaten, and photographed by officers.
+In a video leaked to YouTube, Interior Ministry troops tortured and humiliated a Euromaidan activist on Hrushevsky street; he was stripped naked in the cold after being beaten, and photographed by officers.
 The video was in close proximity, indicating that it was leaked by an officer, a sign of discontent within police ranks.
-BBC News interviewed another protester who was photographing the Hrushevskoho Street riots, and then beaten and stabbed by police.
+BBC News interviewed another protester who was photographing the Hrushevskoho Street protests, and then beaten and stabbed by police.

 On 23 January reports surfaced that riot police were engaging in the use of improvised grenades, taping nails and other shrapnel to conventional stun grenades.
 On 23 January 2014, Ministry of Internal Affairs of Ukraine officially apologized for the "unacceptable actions of people in police uniform" in the scandalous video filming a naked detainee.

-Following peace talks with president Yanukovych, opposition leaders Klitschko and Tyahnybok addressed the crowd on Hrushevskoho Street to announce a proposed truce with the government in exchange for the release of all arrested or detained protesters.
+Following peace talks with president Yanukovych, opposition leaders Klitschko and Tyahnybok addressed the crowd on Hrushevsky Street to announce a proposed truce with the government in exchange for the release of all arrested or detained protesters.
 The news was poorly received by the crowd, who chanted "liar!" and "Freedom or death!" and booed the leaders.
 Tyahnybok, who favored the truce, warned that the president stated his intentions to arrest 1,000 activists over the coming five days, and that repressions were ahead should a deal not be reached.
 Klitschko then called for a national strike, stating he was ready to sacrifice himself.
-A vote was then held with the crowd which resulted in cutting off talks with Yanukovych and enlarging the area of Euromaidan in Kyiv to include Hrushevskoho Street.
+A vote was then held with the crowd which resulted in cutting off talks with Yanukovych and enlarging the area of Euromaidan in Kyiv to include Hrushevsky Street.